-- t (array\like) data times (one dimensional, length N) - x (array\like (optional)) data values - sigma (array\like or float (optional)) data errors - fitness (str or object) the fitness function to use.
-If a string, the following options are supported: - 'events' [binned or unbinned event data] extra arguments are $p\theta$ , which gives the false alarm probability to compute the prior, or gamma which gives the slope of the prior on the number of bins. - 'regular\events' [non-overlapping events measured at multiples] of a fundamental tick rate, dt, which must be specified as an additional argument.
-The prior can be specified through gamma, which gives the slope of the prior on the number of bins.
+- t (array\like) data times (one dimensional, length N) - x (array like (optional)) data values - sigma (array\like or float (optional)) data errors - fitness (str or object) the fitness function to use.
+If a string, the following options are supported: - 'events' [binned or unbinned event data] extra arguments are p0, which gives the false alarm probability to compute the prior, or gamma which gives the slope of the prior on the number of bins. - 'regular\events' [non-overlapping events measured at multiples] of a fundamental tick rate, dt, which must be specified as an additional argument.
+The prior can be specified through gamma, which gives the slope of the prior on the number of bins. - 'measures' [fitness for a measured sequence with Gaussian errors] The prior can be specified using gamma, which gives the slope of the prior on the number of bins.
+If gamma is not specified, then a simulation-derived prior will be used.